18F/osc-website-pa/weekly-update/week10.md

 We added another part-time engineer to the project this week, Scott Weber who is based in Louisville, who joins Carter to accelerate our development capacity for this project.

-You can track our project tasks on[  Github](https://github.com/18F/osc-website-pa/projects/1).
+You can track our project tasks on[Github](https://github.com/18F/osc-website-pa/projects/1).

 Funding status: